 One child each with tuberculous (TB) meningitis and autoimmune encephalitis expired.
-Among the 68 children who survived, 51 (75%) recovered without any symptom or disability while 2 (2.9%) children had moderately severe disability, 8 (11.7%) had slight disability, and 7 (10.2%) were symptomatic but without significant disability at discharge [Table 3].
+Among those who survived, 2 (2.9%) children had moderately severe disability, 8 (11.7%) had slight disability, and 7 (10.2%) were symptomatic but without significant disability at discharge [Table 3].